๐Ÿง ๐Ÿ’›

 Not crying.
 Not asking for help.
 Just apart.

 A school lunch area.
-A group of children are laughing together.
-Slightly to the side — not dramatically separated — one child sits with his tray, not involved.
-His eyes glance toward the group occasionally.
+A group of kids are laughing together.
+Slightly to the side โ€” not dramatically separated โ€” one girl sits quietly with her tray, not involved.
+Her eyes drift toward the group now and then.

 Benne Hart Says: